junhown3/FlashAttention-GPT-OSS-finetuning/README.md

 # FlashAttention backward pass for GPT-OSS fine-tuning in Triton

 This project implements a custom Triton kernel for FlashAttention-2 forward and backward passes, incorporating modern techniques such as grouped query attention (GQA), sliding window attention (SWA), and attention sinks.
-My original goal was to use this for finetuning OpenAI's open-weight model GPT-OSS, which was missing FlashAttention backward pass.
+My original goal was to use this for finetuning OpenAI's open-weight model GPT-OSS when it was released, which was missing FlashAttention backward pass.
 We benchmark the speed-up and peak memory usage (for attention only, not end-to-end finetuning) against a naive PyTorch implementation (also with GQA/SWA/attention sinks).

 ## What the Benchmark Compares